jjardine85/Week4_Project/README.md

 # Week4_Project.
 Spending Tracker - Welcome to Spend@.

 A simple application for tracking any payments you have made.
 The application is accessed via a web browser.
-A Ruby gem (Sinatra) is used as the web framework which sends and receives requests to a local database.
+A Ruby gem (Sinatra) is used as the web framework which sends and receives requests to a database on the user's machine.

 ## Getting Started.